lemoogle/iod-node/README.md

-# Node JS client library for IDOL OnDemand
+# Node JS client library for Haven OnDemand
-Basic library to help with calling IDOL OnDemand APIs [http://idolondemand.com](http://idolondemand.com).
+Basic library to help with calling Haven OnDemand APIs [http://havenondemand.com](http://havenondemand.com).

-## What is IDOL OnDemand?
+## What is Haven OnDemand?
-IDOL OnDemand is a set of over 70 APIs for handling all sorts of unstructured data.
+Haven OnDemand is a set of over 70 APIs for handling all sorts of unstructured data.
 Here are just some of our APIs' capabilities:
 * Speech to text
 * OCR
 * Text extraction